-Board of Education Versailles Exempted Village School District 459 S Center St Versailles, OH 45380
+Members of the Board of Education Versailles Exempted Village School District 459 S. Center St. Versailles, Ohio 45380

-We have reviewed the Independent Auditor's Report of the Versailles Exempted Village School District, Darke County, prepared by James G. Zupka, CPA, Inc., for the audit period July 1, 2017 through June 30, 2018.
+We have reviewed the Independent Auditor's Report of the Versailles Exempted Village School District, Darke County, prepared by James G. Zupka, CPA, Inc., for the audit period July 1, 2019 to June 30, 2020.
 Based upon this review, we have accepted these reports in lieu of the audit required by Section 117.11, Revised Code.
 The Auditor of State did not audit the accompanying financial statements and, accordingly, we are unable to express, and do not express an opinion on them.